 Graduated enforcement of the Safe Food for Canadians Regulations as of January 15, 2019

 The Canadian Food Inspection Agency (CFIA) has a mandate to enforce Canada's food legislation.
-While food safety remains our highest priority, we recognize that the Safe Food for Canadians Regulations (SFCR) introduce a number of new requirements for food businesses as of January 15, 2019.
+While food safety remains our highest priority, we recognize that the Safe Food for Canadians Regulations (SFCR) introduced a number of new requirements for food businesses as of January 15, 2019.

-How will CFIA enforce the regulations?
+How is CFIA enforcing the regulations?

 - Date modified: